norsez/BDInfiniteLabel/README.md

 ## What is it?

+UILabel replacement for when you need to fit a long text into a limited space.

 You hate it when long texts mess up your layout on iOS.
 UILabel font scaling doesn't really look quite right.
 Multi-line UILabel sometimes is not an option either.

 Meet `BDInfiniteLabel`.